Get advice from our industry-leading experts

 Our algorithm considers tax consequences as part of the rebalancing process, and will only realize long-term capital gains if the benefits from improved diversification are sufficient to justify it.
 Additionally, our portfolio rebalance algorithm will not realize over $200 in short-term capital gains taxes.

 Tax-loss harvesting is an investment technique that helps save you money by deferring taxes.
 If the value of one of your investments falls, we can sell the position to realize the loss and use it to offset taxable gains elsewhere in your portfolio.
-Our algorithm will wash sales that invalidate the tax loss^, and we do not require a minimum balance for this service.
+Our algorithm will prevent wash sales that invalidate the tax loss^, and we do not require a minimum balance for this service.

 Other Considerations in Managing Your Portfolio